ianozsvald/chess_llm_2026/README.md

 * p_vs_p.py player vs player

-Note that black castle top-right is 'e8g8', also e1g1 for white.
+Note that black castle top-right is 'e8g8', also e1g1 for white. black e8c8 (castle queenside?)

 Note that we need a WHITE terminal if we're working with unicode graphics, else they appear to be inverted